Even though Abby Slutsky owns a bakery business, she likes to find a balance between nutritional foods, interesting side dishes, and sweets.

 - 1 tablespoon Worcestershire sauce

 - Melt the butter and oil in a large soup pot over low heat.

 - Add carrots, celery, and onion.
 Stir until the onions are translucent (about 5 minutes).

-- Add the garlic and tomato paste.
+- Add the garlic and 6-ounces of the tomato paste.
 Stir until the tomato paste sticks to the vegetables uniformly.
 The tomato paste will help give the soup a hearty thickness.

 - Pour the chicken broth into the mixture, and add the diced potatoes.
 Continue cooking at low-medium heat for 20 minutes.

 - Crush the tomatoes over the pot and add them to the soup.
 If the tomato residue is thick, add it to the pot too.
 Discard a thin tomato liquid.
 Add seasonings, Worcestershire sauce, and clams with liquid.